PintoBernardo/Cisco-7911-FreePBX-Asterisk-SIP/README.md

   ----

+### Blog post about this at: [Bernardo's Blog](https://pintobernardo.wordpress.com/2025/06/15/setting-up-cisco-7911-for-freepbx-asterisk-sip/)

+  ---

 ### Prerequisites 🛠️

 To follow this guide, you'll need a few things set up.
 Here's a breakdown of the **hardware** and **software** you'll need to have ready: